Mahāsaṅghika Vinaya

 “May the noble sangha listen.
 So-and-so receives the full ordination from So-and-so.
 So-and-so has been fully taught and questioned in an empty, quiet place, and asks the sangha for the full ordination.
 Her parents or husband have allowed it.
 She has asked a preceptor, and her five robes and bowl are complete.
 This woman has completed the two-year training in the precepts.
 The formal act to take on a group has been carried out.
 She said that she’s pure and without obstructive states.
 If the right time has come for the sangha, I want to recite the three supports in the midst of the sangha for So-and-so, with So-and-so as her preceptor.
 May the noble sangha listen.
 I want to recite the three supports in the midst of the sangha for So-and-so, with So-and-so as her preceptor.
 The sangha accepts this, therefore you’re silent.
 This matter is remembered thus.”

 “Good woman, please listen.
-These are the three supports that the Tathāgata, worthy of offerings and fully awakened, wishing to benefit us, has correctly explained and laid down for his disciples in the bhikkhunī sangha.
-If she has a mind that is enduring and straight, a good woman may be given the full ordination.
+These are the three supports that the Tathāgata, worthy of offerings and of complete knowledge, wishing to benefit us, has correctly explained and laid down for his disciples in the bhikkhunī sangha.
+If she has a mind that’s enduring and straight, a good woman may be given the full ordination.
 If she doesn’t endure, she may not be given the full ordination.
 Which three?
 A rag robe is a small thing, easy to obtain, fitting, without faults, appropriate for a bhikkhunī.
 Relying on this, one may go forth, receive the full ordination, and accomplish becoming a bhikkhunī.
 In this respect, can you endure to wear rag robes for your whole life?”
 She answers: “I can.”
 “Additionally, woolen robes, cotton robes, linen robes, silk robes, sunn hemp robes, hemp robes, and woven-linen robes are allowed.”

 Relying on almsfood is a small thing, easy to obtain, fitting, without faults, appropriate for a bhikkhunī.
 Relying on this, one may go forth, receive the full ordination, and accomplish becoming a bhikkhunī.
 In this respect, can you endure going on almsround for your whole life?”
 She answers: “I can.”
 “Additionally, half-monthly meals, meals on the eighth day, on the fourteenth day, and on the fifteenth day, when the precepts are recited, meals by drawing lots, and meals by invitation are allowed.”